 The diagnostic scores your business across three dimensions of transferability.

 Decision dependency (DCI).
 Where does authority concentrate?
 How many decisions require your explicit approval versus your team's standing authority?
-This catches the "shadow approval" pattern: decisions that are delegated on paper but still route through you by habit, expectation, or lack of confidence.
+This catches the "shadow approval" pattern.
+Decisions delegated on paper but still funnelling through you by habit, expectation, or lack of confidence.

 Operations dependency (ORI).
 What happens if you're unavailable for three weeks?
-Which processes exist only in your head?
+Which processes exist only in your memory?
 Where would a new hire, or a buyer's operations team, struggle to understand how things actually work?
-This surfaces documentation gaps and tribal knowledge.
+This exposes documentation gaps and undocumented expertise.

 Each index maps to specific patterns that show up in founder-dependent businesses.